 If you use Klarna to split a checkout into four payments, the natural question is whether those payments help your credit score the way a credit card or a credit-builder loan would.
 The answer depends on which Klarna product you use, when you sign up, and how you pay.

 This guide breaks down how Klarna affects credit, what the bureaus actually see, and what to do if your real goal is to build credit.
+For background on the broader category, see our plain-English explainer on how buy now pay later works.

 Quick Answer